Observational Signatures of Rotating Ay\'{o}n-Beato-Garc\'{i}a Black Holes: Shadows, Accretion Disks and Images: The Rotating Ay on-Beato--Garc a Black Hole: Event Horizon and Shadow

 where

-The parameters $ a $ and $ \zeta $ correspond to the black hole's spin and electric charge, respectively.
-The metric is seen to approach the Kerr solution in the limit $ \zeta \to 0 $, and the Schwarzschild solution is recovered when both $ \zeta \to 0 $ and $ a = 0 $ .
+The parameters $ a $ and $ \zeta $ correspond to the black hole's spin and the NLED charge parameter (the electric charge of the seed ABG solution), respectively.
+The metric is seen to approach the Kerr solution in the limit $ \zeta \to 0 $, and the Schwarzschild solution is recovered when both $ \zeta \to 0 $ and $ a = 0 $.